A personal thank you from Darren Moore to YOU, supporters of Sheffield Wednesday

 That wholesale switch-up, along with the positive rhetoric of charismatic manager Darren Moore, has delivered a fresh sense of optimism at a club weighed down in the doldrums a matter of weeks ago.

-And while Moore has received enormous and justified praise for his handling of matters, he has been keen to stress that others have made huge contrbutions to the fact.
+And while Moore has received enormous and justified praise for his handling of matters, he has been keen to stress that others have made huge contributions to the fact.

-And speaking ahead of the trip to Charlton, he spoke passionately about another group of people that he feels have been instrumental.
+And speaking ahead of the trip to Charlton on Saturday, which ended in a nil nil draw, he spoke passionately about another group of people that he feels have been instrumental.

 “I want to thank them, the supporters,” he said.